How does a car warranty work?

 • Betterment

-If your car ends up getting a part that’s better than the one it’s replacing, you may be expected to pay for it, or contribute to the cost.
+If your car’s repaired with a higher quality part than the one it’s replacing, you may be expected to pay for it or contribute to the cost.

-This is when a part that’s insured fails because of the failure of another (uninsured) part.
-Ideally, you want a warranty that will cover you for consequential damage, otherwise you’ll be expected to pay for some or all of the part that needs replacing.
+If a part that’s insured fails because of the failure of another (uninsured) part, you might be expected to pay for at least some of the cost of repair.
+So, ideally, you want to be covered for consequential damage.

 • Garage